potocpav/potocpav.github.io/_posts/2020-12-12-functional-programming.markdown

 }
 ```

-And indeed, `Ord` is not implemented for floats, which prevents the patological use-case above.
+And indeed, `Ord` is not implemented for floats, which prevents the pathological use-case above.
 Users of `sort` and orderable types can rest assured that they can't mess up the composition.

-For a different example, suppose we want to make a parralel array sum function.
+For a different example, suppose we want to make a parallel array sum function.
 This function splits the array into N sub-arrays, sums up each one in a thread, and finally sums the sub-results together.
 To get the same result regardless of the number of sub-arrays, our sum operation must be associative.
 We can express this by using the `Semigroup a` constraint which provides us with an associative operation over `a`.

 ```haskell
 parallelSum :: Semigroup a => [a] -> a